 Radiation Safety - Sources shall always be handled with tongs, with the concrete barrier wall in room 245/B145 positioned between the source and the operator, and over a tray to contain the source in case it is accidentally dropped.
 An audible survey meter must be kept within reach to ensure that the location of the source is known at all times.
-A TLD badge must be worn when working in the facility.
+A radiation dosimetry (TLD or similar) badge must be worn when working in the facility.
 Finger dosimeters shall be worn when manipulating a source.
 Great care shall be used when handling a source, as excessive force could damage the encapsulation and cause leakage of radioactive material.
 When measurements are in progress, a sign designating the immediate area around the ionization chambers as a high-radiation area shall be displayed, and the door to the laboratory shall be locked.
 When a source is not in use, it shall be placed in its lead pig or stored in the locked, lead-lined safe inside the locked laboratory.
-Radiation safety training and assessment services are provided by the NIST Health Physics Group.
+Radiation Safety Division (GRSD).